 Sadly, sometimes pregnancy can go wrong.
-Women may have to face a miscarriage, an ectopic pregnancy or the death of the baby.
+You may have a miscarriage, an ectopic pregnancy or the death of the baby.

 If your pregnancy ends in this way, you will need both information and support.
 Talk to the people close to you about how you feel, and to your midwife, doctor or health visitor about what's happened and why.

 Sometimes it is easier to talk to someone outside your family and friends.
-There are lots of organisations offering information and support, including Bliss, Cruse Bereavement Care and the Miscarriage Association.
+There are lots of organisations offering information and support, including The Lullaby Trust, Bliss , and the Miscarriage Association.

 This is when a fertilised egg implants outside the womb, usually in a fallopian tube.
 The fertilised egg can't develop properly, and your health may be at serious risk if the pregnancy continues.
 The egg must be removed – this can be through an operation or using medicines.